eigenhombre/eigenhombre.github.com/_posts/2014-07-20-a-worfklow-tdd-rdd-and-ddd.md

 <ol type="a">
 <li>How do you preserve the ability to make improvements without fear of breaking things?</li>
 <li>What process best facilitates careful thinking about design and implementation?</li>
-<li>How do you communicate your intent to future maintainers (including future versions of yourself)?</li>
+<li>How do you communicate your intentions to future maintainers (including future versions of yourself)?</li>
 <li>How do you experiment with potential approaches and solve low-level tactical problems as quickly as possible?</li>
 <li>Since "simplicity is a prerequisite for reliability" (Dijkstra), how do you arrive at simple designs and implementations?</li>
 </ol>